AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/msi-for-microsoft-dynamics/setting-up-and-using/add-a-lead-contact-to-a-marketo-campaign-from-microsoft-dynamics.md

 title: Add a Lead/Contact to a Marketo Campaign from Microsoft Dynamics
 exl-id: f74b2ade-dd2c-4e04-a6cf-4bc80db12d42
 ---
-# Add a Lead/Contact to a Marketo Campaign from Microsoft Dynamics {#add-a-lead-contact-to-a-marketo-campaign-from-microsoft-dynamics}
+# Add a Lead/Contact to a Marketo Campaign from [!DNL Microsoft Dynamics] {#add-a-lead-contact-to-a-marketo-campaign-from-microsoft-dynamics}

-You can quickly and easily add leads/contacts to Marketo smart campaigns directly from within Microsoft Dynamics.
+You can quickly and easily add leads/contacts to Marketo smart campaigns directly from within [!DNL Microsoft Dynamics].
 Here's how.

-1. In Dynamics, go to the **Sales** area.
+1. In [!DNL Dynamics], go to the **[!UICONTROL Sales]** area.

    ![](assets/image2014-10-20-12-3a9-3a56.png)